 - Who can submit a portfolio for entry to UNSW Art & Design?

-- I want to do a dual award degree with another Faculty.
+- I want to do a double degree with another Faculty.
 Do I need to submit a portfolio?

 - Why do I need to provide a portfolio?